Reem1sa/Lab_Project_T2232/Lab_project.md

     ## 10 2018-11-24         S137301        Lucy        Dog     Hound
     ## # ℹ 2,964 more rows
     ## # ℹ 3 more variables: secondary_breed <chr>, zip_code <chr>, pet <chr>

+Explanation:

+1. We filter the seattlepets dataset to include only the records where animal_name is in top_10_names using filter(animal_name %in% top_10_names).
+2. We then use ggplot2 to create a bar plot where the x-axis represents animal_name and the fill color represents the species.
+The geom_bar(position = “dodge”) creates a bar plot with bars for different species side by side.
+3. Finally, we add labels and a minimal theme for better readability.

 \`10.
 (2 points)